amzn/style-dictionary/docs/using_the_cli.md

 $ style-dictionary init basic
 ```

-You can then modify the design tokens in the properties directory and run the build command below.
+You can then modify the design tokens in the tokens directory and run the build command below.
 See the changes in the output generated in the build folder.

 ```bash
 $ style-dictionary build